Predictors of student veterans progression and graduation in Veteran to Bachelor of Science in Nursing (VBSN) Programs: A multisite study

 Hybrid program delivery became the single predictor influencing VBSN progression and graduation.
 As non-traditional students in higher education with a history of social isolation and help-seeking stigma, this delivery mode may have assisted SV retention and persistence.
 With a registered nurse shortage and workforce calls for increased gender, race, and ethnic diversity, the findings suggest nursing education programs designed for veterans are a viable solution.

 Elliott, Brenda; Sikes, Deborah L.; Patterson, Barbara J.; Chargualaf, Katie A.; Song, Huaxin; Boyd, Jeanean; and Armstrong, Myrna L., "Predictors of student veterans progression and graduation in Veteran to Bachelor of Science in Nursing (VBSN) Programs: A multisite study" (2021).
-Educator Scholarship.
+Nursing (Graduate) Educator Scholarship.
 48.